Posted on November 16 2019

 Dunsborough, located in the South West of Western Australia, is a holiday village and home to a wonderfully eclectic group of people.
 It is part of the larger City of Busselton region.
 In rough terms, and if travelling by bike the bridge over the Toby’s Inlet is the eastern boundary, the coast is the western and northern boundary, and Cowaramup southern.
 In worldly terms we are one of the oldest continually populated areas, but also one of the youngest western civilisations.
 The indigenous Wardandi people have lived in Quedjinup (their name for the area) for over fifty thousand years, fished the waters, cared for the land.
 I feel we, the westerners, are finally coming to terms with this fact and respecting their skills and culture.

-We have lived here for 16 years, though Jen has deeper roots going back to her early childhood of annual holidays exploring the shorelines of Geographe Bay.
+We have lived here for over 20 years, though Jen has deeper roots going back to her early childhood of annual holidays exploring the shorelines of Geographe Bay.
 It would be expected that living on the coast in Western Australia the view would be west, but Dunsborough is on the Geographe Bay and in fact faces east.
 This means protection from the prevailing winds, that large marri and jarrah trees grow quite close to the shore, that the waters are often glassy calm, roses tend to grow extremely well, and the moon and sun rising over the bay is a real treat.

 In many ways Dunsborough meant a new start for us.
 Amongst the changes was an assessment of Greg's knee.
 The diagnosis was not good, but a window of opportunity was mentioned that cycling may help, not just a ride down to the shops but some serious fitness and kilometres.
 Jen jumped at the thought of riding the hills of Yallingup and Quedjinup, pointed the motivation stick at Greg, and we joined a youngish group of cyclists mustered up by the BikeShed.